ashutosh-dhawan2003/LandVista---Real-Estate-Land-Price-Prediction/README.md

-Here’s a more detailed version of the README for your real estate price prediction project, including additional sections such as data processing steps, in-depth explanations, model evaluation, and possible extensions:

----

 # LandVista - Real Estate Land Price Prediction

 LandVista is a comprehensive machine learning project aimed at predicting the prices of real estate land based on a variety of influential features.
 This project applies end-to-end data analysis, preprocessing, and machine learning techniques to model land prices, helping real estate investors, property developers, and analysts make informed decisions.